nikolaos-alexandrakis/entryscape/README_REGISTRY.md

 ```
 yarn build:registry
 ```
+The distributable files will be located in /src/app/registry/dist

 ### Running a development server
 A development server can be run using webpack-dev-server.
 You will need to install the webpack-dev-server by running (one time only):